cubinator/occt-colors/README.md

 - [Understanding Common Intermediate Language (CIL)](https://www.codeproject.com/Articles/362076/Understanding-Common-Intermediate-Language-CIL "Understanding Common Intermediate Language (CIL) - CodeProject.com")

 ## **Other Notes**
+ - Tested for PCBS x64 v1.15.3 on Steam
  - I decided to use PowerShell for four main reasons:

    1. It is terribly unfit for binary file manipulation (using a programming language designed for that purpose just wouldn't be as much fun),